-Welcome Week begins on Saturday, August 18, the first day students can move into their residence halls, and come to a close on Friday, August 24, with the All-American BBQ.
+Welcome Week will begin on Saturday, August 20, the first day students can move into their residence halls, and will come to a close on Friday, August 26, with the All-American BBQ.
 During this week before classes begin, most first-year students participate in one of AU’s hallmark welcome programs.
-These include–but are not limited to–the Freshman Service Experience, Discover DC, and Explore DC programs.
+These include the Freshman Service Experience, Discover DC, and Explore DC programs.
 Many students also partake in First-Year Fundamentals, our make-up Orientation program for students who were unable to attend a summer Eagle Summit.

 The Dates.
 Eagle Summit First-Year Fundamentals kicks off Monday, August 22 at 8:00 am with check-in.
-All Welcome Week programs (Discover D.C., Explore D.C. and Freshman Service Experience) kick off with events late in the afternoon of Tuesday, August 21, and continue through the evening of Thursday, August 23.
-Check-in for all programs takes place on the first floor of the Mary Graydon Center, from 9 a.m. to 4 p.m., on Tuesday, August 21.
+All Welcome Week programs (Discover D.C., Explore D.C. and Freshman Service Experience) kick off with events late in the afternoon on Tuesday, August 23, and continue through the evening of Thursday, August 25.
+Check-in for these programs will be from 9:00am- 4:00pm on Tuesday, August 23.

 The Fee.
 The $115 fee for Welcome Week includes dinner on Tuesday, breakfasts on Wednesday and Thursday, and admission to evening events.
 It also covers supplies, materials, transportation to and from sites (and, in some cases, a SmarTrip card for Metro rides), staff costs, and a program T-shirt.
 Please plan to bring about $15 per day for lunches and personal expenses.

 Registration.
 Registration will be available for Welcome Week 2016 on June 6.
 Log on to the myAU.american.edu portal with your user ID and password, and click on the links as follows: Life@AU, then New Students, then New First-Year Student Checklist, then Register for a Welcome Week Program.
-Or scan this code for a special preview video and to access the registration site.
-The site will be available starting Monday, June 11—but register soon because spaces fill up quickly!
+Once registration becomes available, we recommend registering as soon as possible because spaces fill up quickly!

 For Transfer Students.
 If you are participating in the June and July two-day orientations, you may join any of the programs listed.
 All Welcome Week programs will be a mix of transfer and first-year students.
 Be sure to register when you sign up for your orientation.

 Questions?
 For more information on any of our Welcome Week activities, email us at email@example.com or call us at 202-885-3303.